baylonp/Tyre-Anomaly-Detection/README.md

 In my case I used the `tf.keras.Sequential` model, as I understood it is a good place to start for a beginner.
 This model is a linear ( sequential ) stack of layers where each layer has exactly one input tensor and one output tensor.

 ## Validation_split = 0.2
-The model doesn't need just a dataset of GOOD and DEFECTIVE pictures, but a subset of these as `training_dataset` and another one as a `validation_dataset`, on which to test the results obtained from the training on the `training_dataset` and on which metrics will be computed to evalutate the performance of the model.
+The model doesn't need just a dataset of GOOD and DEFECTIVE pictures, but a subset of these as `training_dataset` and another one as a `validation_dataset`, on which to test the results obtained from the training on the `training_dataset`.

 Code-wise, this is expressed in python using the function `tf.keras.utils.image_dataset_from_directory()` specifying the parameter `validation_split = 0.2`, meaning that 80% of the images will be used for training and 20% for validation.

 ## Data standardization

 Before building te actual model, it is important to standardize the values we use to describe a picture.
-Generally, each RGB channel value is in the range of [0,255], but neural networks  wants small input values.
-The main reason is because the network has to deal with very big number during the trainig and if we don't scale them, these big number can actually stall the learning or making it extremely inefficient.
-Usually, activation function used by neural networks, can saturate easily when dealing with big numbers, so we resize.
+Generally, each RGB channel value is in the range of [0,255], but neural networks  want small input values.
+The main reason is because the network has to deal with very big numbers during the trainig and if we don't scale them, these big numbers can actually stall the learning or making it extremely inefficient.
+Usually, activation function used by neural networks can saturate easily when dealing with big numbers, so we resize.

-how do we do that?
+How do we do that?
 We use the `tf.keras.layers.Rescaling()` function that will end up looking like this:

 `normalization_layer = layers.Rescaling(1./255)`